-Stress, Inflammation, and the Role of Integrative Therapies including Psychotherapy, Hypnotherapy, and Nutrition Functional Medicine in Managing Chronic Disease
+Stress, Inflammation, and the Role of Integrative Therapy of Psychotherapy, Hypnotherapy, and Nutrition Functional Medicine in Managing Chronic Health and Chronic Disease

-As an experienced and practitioner in clinical hypnotherapy, psychotherapy, nutritional therapy, and a registered nutritional therapist and nutritionist, I have observed firsthand how the combination of these therapies can provide a powerful approach to managing stress and inflammation.
+As an experienced and practitioner in Clinical Hypnotherapy, Psychotherapy, Nutritional Therapy, and registered Nutritional Therapist and Nutritionist, I have observed firsthand how the combination of these therapies can provide a powerful approach to managing stress and inflammation.
 Through personalised treatment plans, we work with clients to significantly reduce the impact of stress on their bodies, promoting both physical and mental well-being.

 Stress can trigger the body’s “fight or flight” response, preparing us for quick action.
 This involves the activation of the sympathetic nervous system (SNS), the release of adrenaline and noradrenaline, and the elevation of cortisol—a stress hormone produced by the adrenal glands.
 While this response is adaptive in the short term, it becomes problematic when stress is chronic.
 Prolonged activation of this system leads to elevated levels of cortisol, which disrupt the body’s ability to regulate inflammation.